 In countries all around the world, diamonds are being mined, and environments are being cared for.
 True, there is more work to be done to ensure that humans, animals, and plants are able to thrive, unhindered by diamond mining, but the same can be said to some extent for Canada.

-At WillYou.Net, we are passionate about ensuring that shoppers can find jewelers who are as committed to sourcing their diamonds ethically – whether from Canada, Botswana, Russia, Angola or anywhere else – as they are.
+At WillYou.com, we are passionate about ensuring that shoppers can find diamond experts who are as committed to sourcing their diamonds ethically – whether from Canada, Botswana, Russia, Angola or anywhere else – as they are.
 You can use our Jewelry Store Locator to ensure that you are putting your trust in the right place.